Hotel industry demand is expected to be curtailed in Q4FY22 due to Covid-19’s Omicron variant, said rating agency ICRA.

 “The FY2022 debt metrics will remain stretched and return to pre-Covid levels is sometime away.
 The RoCE is expected to remain sub-cost of capital at least for the next 3-4 years.
 Given the relatively high fixed costs in the business, any significant demand slowdown or prolonged lockdowns will require external support.”

-She also said that lenders are cautious as far as the sector is concerned, and incremental external funding is largely expected to be based on promoter comfort.
+She also said that lenders are cautious regarding the sector, and incremental external funding is largely expected to be based on promoter comfort.

 “Over the medium term, ICRA expects that promoters would bring in capital or monetise assets held by companies, to improve capital structure.”